Due Diligence in Real Estate Transactions

 The following sections walk through most standard pre-closing due diligence items for real estate purchases.

-Physical inspections: All buyers should use licensed and experienced inspectors.
+All buyers should use licensed and experienced inspectors.
 Residential buyers should use home inspectors who communicate well and provide ample written feedback on their findings.
 Commercial buyers should expect to conduct a Phase I environmental site assessment (known as a “Phase I” or an “ESA”) to ensure no environmental concerns exist on site, an ALTA/PIN survey to ensure no boundary encroachments encumber the property, and any additional inspections which can provide the buyer with certainty, such as electrical, plumbing, HVAC, and other specialists.

-Treatments, repairs, and replacements: If the physical inspection of the property exposes conditions requiring attention, the buyer can typically request that the seller make a few of those repairs prior to closing.
+If the physical inspection of the property exposes conditions requiring attention, the buyer can typically request that the seller make a few of those repairs prior to closing.
 See our article on TRRs in residential transactions.

-Reinspect after modifications or TRRs: If the parties are still within the due diligence and inspection period, and possible even if not within this period, the buyer should reinspect the property after work is performed.
+If the parties are still within the due diligence and inspection period, and possible even if not within this period, the buyer should reinspect the property after work is performed.
 The buyer may still have the right to terminate the purchase if work insufficient.
 Additionally, the buyer may be able to request more or better quality work.

-Terminate Based on Physical Inspections.
 Most buyers, both residential and commercial, have the right to terminate their transaction based on unsatisfactory results of a physical building inspection.
 Be sure to review our article on terminating a purchase and sale agreement.

-Paper inspections: Inspecting the property can also come in the form of reviewing legal title and encumbrance documents, as buyers accept all documented legal title issues when they complete closing.
+Inspecting the property can also come in the form of reviewing legal title and encumbrance documents, as buyers accept all documented legal title issues when they complete closing.
 These documents often include a mortgage inspection report and a title commitment for title insurance, also known as a “title report.”
 Other documents which should be reviewed prior to closing a real estate transaction are receipts for recent repair work, the current lease agreement with the tenant (if applicable), a tenant estoppel certificate (if applicable), liens, easements and rights of way, etc.

 Our firm routinely reviews title reports and other title company documentation.
-If the title company or our attorneys find an issue which requires action, such as a quiet title lawsuit, lien invalidation, or obtain a release of mortgage, we can take quick action to begin resolving the problem.
-See our article on quiet titles in Oklahoma.
+If the title company or our attorneys find an issue which requires action, such as a quiet title lawsuit, lien removal, or obtain a release of mortgage, we can take quick action to begin resolving the problem.
+Due diligence services vary by the type of transaction and specifics of the property being sold, and are therefore context-specific.

 Contact Avenue Legal Group to discuss your transaction or obtain help with due diligence.